 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in good shape, particularly if routine maintenance has been provided.

 This isn’t always be easy to verify, but the previous homeowner might have scheduled a tune-up or maintenance visit before putting the house up for sale.
 When this is the same service company that installed it, you can get a better sense of the degree of service the HVAC equipment has received so far.

 Routine preventive maintenance is one of the best things you can do for HVAC equipment.
 Previous homeowners may not have bothered with it, which could leave the HVAC system at a larger risk of problems, namely if the HVAC system hasn’t even been on in a while.
 Routine maintenance can consist of everything from replacing the air filter to keeping important components clean and well-lubricated.

 What ratings are available for your HVAC system?

-Check Everything Off Your List with Stieferman Heating Company Inc
+Enjoy Your Comfortable New Home with Stieferman Heating Company Inc

-Remember to have a trustworthy service company on your side.
-They can keep equipment working smoothly with repair and maintenance support.
+Don’t forget to have a trustworthy service company in your corner.
+They can keep equipment running smoothly with repair and maintenance support.
 For quality local service, call Stieferman Heating Company Inc at 573-635-3547.